B

 TitleTitleSingle line of textYesDisplay text for the menu item

 ParentAuto-detectedLookup (to same list)NoParent item for hierarchy.
-Internal name varies; Mega Menu auto-detects.
+Internal name varies (e.g., ParentId, ParentIdId); Mega Menu auto-detects any field whose lowercased name contains "parent" and ends with "id".

 IconIconSingle line of textNoFluent UI icon name (e.g., "Home", "People")